 Leaf mould can be used to enrich your pre-existing garden beds, just add it to the top of your soil or mix it in with compost.
 It can be used as a mulch around your plants to help with water retention.
 It can also be used in a homemade seed-raising mix.

-Leaf mould is so easy to make BUT it takes a long time to make so it’s not just a matter of scooping up the decomposing leaves on the grass and chucking those in your garden.
-The leaf mould you make today won’t be ready until at least autumn next year.
+Leaf mould is so easy to make BUT it takes a long time, so it's not just a matter of scooping up the decomposing leaves on the grass and chucking those in your garden.
+The leaf mould you make today won't be ready until at least autumn next year.

 Don't worry though, it takes time but hardly any effort.